bashbaug/SimpleOpenCLSamples/tutorials/interceptlayer/part2.md

 ```

 As before, there are two parts of this output to pay attention to.
-First, ensure that the control has been properly set:
+First, ensure that the control has been properly enabled:

 ```
 Control BuildLogging is set to non-default value: true
 ```

-If `BuildLogging` is not "set to a non-default value" then the control is not set properly.
+If `BuildLogging` is not "set to a non-default value" then the control is not enabled properly.

 Second, observe the error in the OpenCL kernel code.
 Looks like there is a typo and `xMax` was incorrectly written as `xMx` - uh oh!